yustnip/inception-base/README.md

 ### Commands
 Use the following commands to run the build:

-* `npm start` - for the default task with Pug, cssnext, spritesmith, imagemin and watchers for .pug and .css source files;
+* `npm start` - for the default task with PostHTML, Sass, spritesmith, imagemin and watchers for .php and .scss source files;
 * `npm run prod` - the default task without watchers.

-PostHTML is coming...